ai-joon/ai-book-writer/PULL_REQUEST.md

 ## Summary

-This PR implements comprehensive authentication and usage tracking for sopher.ai, transforming it from an open system to a secure, user-aware platform with budget controls.
+This PR implements comprehensive authentication and usage tracking for book.ai, transforming it from an open system to a secure, user-aware platform with budget controls.
 Users now sign in with Google OAuth2, have their API usage tracked, and are prevented from exceeding monthly budgets.

 ## Key Features